prr123/azuldist/js/azulPerson.md

 ## azulPersonV3

+use arrays for multiple input lines

  - muliple input lines

- - positioning inputs
- - connecting inputs
+## azulPerson4

+- move keyup and down to next and previous input

-## azulPersonV4
+## azulPersonV5

+experiment with positioning

- - 4a: use relative position
+ - 5a: use relative position
- - 4b: use grid
+ - 5b: use grid
- - 4c: use flexbox
+ - 5c: use flexbox